Accidents and Sick Bay

-Lost property cupboards are located under the Senior block adjacent to the second hand uniform shop.
-Any unclaimed items of clothing, P.E. uniform, lunch boxes and miscellaneous items will be placed in this cupboard.
+Lost property storage baskets are located outside Room 7 and outside Room 2 classrooms.
+Any unclaimed items of clothing, P.E. uniform, lunch boxes and miscellaneous items will be placed in these grey storage baskets.
 Please name all your child’s clothing and personal property to avoid loss.

 At St Michael’s we encourage healthy eating and ask that you do not send sweets and fizzy drinks to school in your child’s lunch box.

 Any medication your child may need for allergies or asthma must be clearly labeled and sent to the school office.